MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-B-Common-Carrier-Services/part-36-Jurisdictional-Separations-Procedures-Standard-Procedures-Separating-Telecommunications-Property-Costs-Revenues-Expenses-Taxes-Reserves-Telecommunications-Companies/subpart-D-Operating-Expenses-Taxes/subjectgroup-ECFR910ee596034aac0-General/section-36.302.md

 Salaries and WagesBenefitsRentsOther ExpensesClearances

-(1) Subsidiary Record Categories (SRC) for Salaries and Wages, Benefits and Other Expenses are applicable to all of the expense accounts except for:
+(1) Subsidiary Record Categories (SRCs) for Salaries and Wages, Benefits and Other Expenses are applicable to all of the expense accounts except for:

-Access Expense contained in Account 6540Depreciation and Amortization Expenses - Account 6560

-(i) SRC for access expenses are maintained to identify interstate and state access expense and billing and collection expense for carrier's carrier.
+(i) SRCs for access expenses are maintained to identify interstate and state access expense and billing and collection expense for carrier's carrier.

 (ii) Depreciation and Amortization Expense SRCs identify the character of the items contained in the account.

 (2) SRCs for Rents and Clearance are only applicable to the Plant Specific Operating Expense accounts 6110 thru 6410.

+[52 FR 17229, May 6, 1987, as amended at 83 FR 63586, Dec.
+11, 2018]